Deciding Between Unlimited vs. Flexible PTO: Which May Be Best for Your Business?

 Like any HR policy, FTO also comes with its own set of challenges.
 An FTO policy:

-• Could potentially result in employee abuse, with certain employees taking excessive time off (if there is no cap on days off).
+- Could potentially result in employee abuse, with certain employees taking excessive time off (if there is no cap on days off).
 Continually review your employees' use of the flexible time policy, ensuring it's used appropriately.
-Also, make sure that you communicate to your employees that they must still meet their performance goals and expectations, no matter how much time they take off.
+Also, ensure that you communicate with your employees that they must still meet their performance goals and expectations, no matter how much time they take off.

-• Could result in overlapping time off, where employees request to take the same window of time off, causing gaps in workflows or responsibilities.
-Since managers approve FTO, employees must communicate their requests ahead of time, allowing the managers to plan accordingly for employee absences.
+- Could result in overlapping time off, where employees request to take the same window of time off, causing gaps in workflows or responsibilities.
+Since managers approve FTO, employees must communicate their requests ahead of time when possible, allowing the managers to plan accordingly for employee absences.

 Legal Considerations for PTO Policies